ArpitaShrivas001/Airbnb_Customer_Feedback_Sentiment_Analysis/README.md

 #c.
 Text Lemmatization: Lemmatization is a text pre-processing technique used in natural language processing (NLP) models to break a word down to its root meaning to identify similarities.

+Sentiment Anallysis
-Sentiment Anallysis Utilized textblob function to assign sentiment polarity to each customer review.
+Utilized textblob function to assign sentiment polarity to each customer review.
 Assigned Binary Rating as Target Variable 1: Positive 0: Negative

+Visualization
-Visualization used matplotlib to analyse sentiment distribution.
+Used matplotlib to analyse sentiment distribution.

 C:\Users\Arpita\Downloads\Sentiment Analysis